-- The magnitude of NEM hydrogen export demand, and sub-regional domestic demand and green commodities production, are all considered exogenous, provided in the IASR, and not optimised by the model. - Potential electrolyser locations are assumed to be allocated to REZs based on resource quality and distance to hydrogen consumers such as ports and hubs.
-If AEMO considers that it is necessary to shortlist candidate REZs due to computational limitations, the selection of REZs may be pre-filtered using the snapshot-year capacity outlook modelling process described in Section 2.4.4.
-Alternatively, AEMO may outline an assumed shortlist of REZ locations for electrolysers within the IASR and its relevant data workbook(s), as appropriate.
-For committed and anticipated hydrogen production projects, these will be located in the most geographically appropriate REZ or at a sub-regional reference node. - Desalinated water is assumed to be piped from the coast to the REZs for hydrogen.
-The cost of water pipelines is included in the ISP as a premium on the electrolyser costs, and cost of water treatment will be included as opex.
-Water costs are included in the IASR.
+• The magnitude of NEM hydrogen export demand, and sub-regional domestic demand and green commodities production, are all considered exogenous, provided in the IASR, and not optimised by the model.

+- Potential electrolyser locations are limited, and are assumed to be allocated to REZs based on resource quality and distance to hydrogen consumers such as ports and hubs.
+For known committed hydrogen production projects, they will be assumed to be located in a REZ or at a sub-regional reference node, whichever is more appropriate. - There is no consideration within the capacity outlook modelling of water availability and cost on siting options.
+Water cost is further discussed in the IASR.